False Killer Whale Facts

-Firstly, the False Killer Whale, like many related species displays sexual dimorphism, though the difference remains very slight in its case.
+Firstly, the False Killer Whale, like many related species displays a certain degree of sexual dimorphism.
+However, in the case of this species, the visible physical difference remains very slight.

-Due to this, individuals of both genders of this particular species typically attain an average body length of about 16.1 ft (4.9 m).
+Due to this fact, individuals of both genders of this particular species attain roughly the same size.
+Therefore, each gender typically attains an average body length of about 16.1 ft (4.9 m).

-However, exceptional males do tend to attain a greater length and weight, with males measuring a maximum of 4,900 lb (2,200 kg).
+However, exceptional male individuals do tend to attain a greater length and weight.
+As a result of this tendency, these males sometimes reach a maximum measured weight of 4,900 lb (2,200 kg).

 On the other hand, exceptional female individuals may attain a maximum known weight of about 2,600 lb (1,200 kg).